Anne Bracegirdle

 Anne Bracegirdle (possibly 1671 – 12 September 1748) was an English actress and soprano.
 Most of the plays she performed in involved singing as well as acting.
-She often performed music written for her by the composer John Eccles, and also sung music written for her by Henry Purcell.
+She often performed music written for her by the composer John Eccles, and also sang music written for her by Henry Purcell.
 She became particularly well known for the song "I burn" which Eccles originally wrote for Bracegirdle to perform in Thomas D'Urfey's play The Comical History of Don Quixote (1694).
 She also sang music by Eccles in the play The Richmond Heiress (1693) and in William Congreve opera The Judgment of Paris (1701, as Venus).
 In 1706 she starred in Giuseppe Fedeli's opera The Temple of Love.

 Biography

 Bracegirdle was born to Justinian and Martha (born Furniss) Bracegirdle in Northamptonshire.
 She was baptised in Northampton on 15 November 1671, although her tombstone says that she died at the age of 85 (suggesting that she was born around 1663).
 She was probably raised by actors Thomas and Mary Betterton from an early age, and it is speculated that she was the "little girl" referred to several times in playbills before 1688 for the Duke's Company, where Thomas Betterton was the big star.
 For this reason it has been concluded by the Garrick Club that 1673 is the date of her birth.

 Her name first appears in the Lord Chamberlain's accounts in 1688 as a member of the United Company (into which the Duke's Company had by then merged), and a few of her roles in the following years are known through surviving manuscript cast lists.
 She played Semernia in Aphra Behn's The Widow Ranter in 1689, a breeches role, a type of role she would often return to, and was by 1690 playing parts like Lady Anne in Shakespeare's Richard III and Desdemona in Othello.
 She performed many of the lead female roles in the plays of William Congreve.
 Soon, she had become one of the important members of the company and an audience favourite, indicated by the frequency with which she spoke prologues and epilogues.

 In 1705 she played in Nicholas Rowe's tragedy Ulysses.

 After 1705 she found a serious competitor in Anne Oldfield, then first coming into public favour.
 As it became apparent that audiences preferred her rival, Anne Bracegirdle quit the stage, making only one reappearance at Betterton's benefit in 1709.